LACMIP/emu/docs/_documentation/cataloging.md

 title: Cataloging
 navcat: Workflows
 tags: cataloging
-last_modified_at: 2019-06-25
+last_modified_at: 2020-07-07
 ---

-Cataloging (a.k.a. databasing) is a critical step in digitization, and the creation of accurate digital catalog records facilitates both better collection management and easier access to specimen data for research.
-LACMIP has used several different databases to enter and manage specimen catalog records over the past couple decades, mostly recently Microsoft Access and currently Axiell EMu.
-Cataloging in EMu offers several key benefits over doing so in Access, including more consistent and efficient data entry.
+Cataloging (a.k.a. databasing) is a critical step in digitization, and the creation of accurate digital catalog records facilitates collection management and access to specimen data for research.
+Over the past two decades, LACMIP has used several different databases to enter and manage specimen catalog records, most recently Microsoft Access and currently Axiell EMu.
+Cataloging in EMu offers several key benefits over Access, including more consistent and efficient data entry.

 **Before following the protocol here, please review documentation for the [Catalogue module]({{ site.baseurl }}/documentation/catalogue/).**
 {: .notice--warning}

 ## Understanding the ID tag

-{% include figure image_path="/assets/images/cataloging_idtag.jpg" alt="image of ID tag" caption="Figure showing a specimen identification tag, with numbers corresponding to the documentation below." %}
+{% include figure image_path="/assets/images/cataloging_idtag2020.png" alt="image of ID tag" caption="Figure showing a specimen identification tag, with numbers corresponding to the documentation below." %}

 Information to be digitally cataloged is written on the identification tag in each lot.
 Familiarize yourself with the anatomy of these tags before proceeding:
 1. **Catalog number**, a combination of the specimen's locality number and lot number, e.g. "LACMIP 2533.1" (where the locality number is "LACMIP 2533" and the lot number is "1")